ki-editor/ki-editor/docs/src/normal-mode/selection-modes/native-global/text-search.md

 # Text Search

-This is one of the most useful selection mode.
+This is one of the most useful selection modes.

 Keymaps: